-For an element declaration particle to be a -valid restriction- of another element declaration particle all of the following must be true:
+For an element declaration particle to be a valid restriction of another element declaration particle all of the following must be true:

-- 1 The declarations' {name}s and {target namespace}s are the same. - 2 Either B's {nillable} is true or R's {nillable} is false. - 3 R's occurrence range is a valid restriction of B's occurrence range as defined by Occurrence Range OK (§3.9.6). - 4 either B's declaration's {value constraint} is absent, or is not fixed, or R's declaration's {value constraint} is fixed with the same value. - 5 R's declaration's {identity-constraint definitions} is a subset of B's declaration's {identity-constraint definitions}, if any. - 6 R's declaration's {disallowed substitutions} is a superset of B's declaration's {disallowed substitutions}. - 7 R's {type definition} is validly derived given {extension, list, union} from B's {type definition} as defined by Type Derivation OK (Complex) (§3.4.6) or Type Derivation OK (Simple) (§3.14.6), as appropriate.
+- 1 The declarations' {name}s and {target namespace}s are the same. - 2 R's occurrence range is a valid restriction of B's occurrence range as defined by Occurrence Range OK (§3.9.6). - 3 One of the following must be true: - 3.1 Both B's declaration's {scope} and R's declaration's {scope} are global. - 3.2 All of the following must be true: - 3.2.1 Either B's {nillable} is true or R's {nillable} is false. - 3.2.2 either B's declaration's {value constraint} is absent, or is not fixed, or R's declaration's {value constraint} is fixed with the same value.

+- 3.2.3 R's declaration's {identity-constraint definitions} is a subset of B's declaration's {identity-constraint definitions}, if any. - 3.2.4 R's declaration's {disallowed substitutions} is a superset of B's declaration's {disallowed substitutions}. - 3.2.5 R's {type definition} is validly derived given {extension, list, union} from B's {type definition} as defined by Type Derivation OK (Complex) (§3.4.6) or Type Derivation OK (Simple) (§3.14.6), as appropriate.

-NOTE: The above constraint on {type definition} means that in deriving a type by restriction, any contained type definitions must themselves be explicitly derived by restriction from the corresponding type definitions in the base definition.
+Note: The above constraint on {type definition} means that in deriving a type by restriction, any contained type definitions must themselves be explicitly derived by restriction from the corresponding type definitions in the base definition, or be one of the member types of a corresponding union.